iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 To prevent network bandwidth contention, create a dedicated storage network for IOMesh or leverage an existing network.

-- Plan `dataCIDR` segment for IOMesh storage network.
-The IP of each worker node running IOMesh should be within that `dataCIDR` segment.
+- Plan a CIDR for IOMesh storage network.
+The IP of each worker node running IOMesh should be within that CIDR.
 - The ping latency of the IOMesh storage network should below 1 ms.
 - All worker nodes must be connected to the L2 layer network.